DualSPHysics/DesignSPHysics/README.md

 # DesignSPHysics
 DesignSPHysics is a module intended for use with the simulator [DualSPHysics](http://dual.sphysics.org/) and [FreeCAD](http://www.freecadweb.org/?lang=es_ES)

+It is under development since September 2016 and in Beta stage.

 Check the [Official Webpage](http://design.sphysics.org)

 ![Screenshot](http://design.sphysics.org/img/github-shot.png)

 ## Description
 DSPH for FreeCAD enables the user to create cases with solids and fluids and exports it to DualSPHysics compatbile format.
-In addition, it does the hard work for the user, generating the case automatically, simulating, and exporting, all inside FreeCAD.
+In addition, it does the hard work for the user, generating the case automatically, simulating, and post-processing, all inside FreeCAD.

+It includes support for pre-processing with GenCase, simulation with DualSPHysics and post-processign with several tools of the DualSPHysics package.

+In the future the code will be modular, so integration with different SPH solvers can be used.
+Right now it's optimized to be used with DualSPHysics 4.X

 It is developed as a FreeCAD macro, in python 2.7.